 Instructors shall monitor and report the attendance of each member of the class and also note students that arrive substantially late or leave substantially early.
-Students that are absent more than 10 percent of the total program time shall not be considered to have completed the program and shall not be eligible to take the final exam.
+Students that are absent more than 10 percent of the total program time shall not be considered to have completed the program and shall not receive a completion certificate.
 The coordinator may apply this rule with discretion.
 Provisions may be made for make-up material missed due to extenuating circumstances.
 Any such arrangement will have to be made with the coordinator and have the approval of the director.
-This must be completed within one year.